✦ Blog·7 min read

 The October deadline matters not just because of the date, but because admissions decisions for these courses happen on a compressed timeline.
 Oxford and Cambridge send interview invitations in late October and November; medicine offers are typically made between December and March.
 The quality of your personal statement is scrutinised more intensely at this stage because the shortlisting process begins almost immediately after the deadline.

 This is the deadline for all other undergraduate course applications.
-If none of your five choices is Oxford, Cambridge, medicine, dentistry, or veterinary science, you have until 18:00 UK time on 29 January 2026 to submit your application.
+If none of your five choices is Oxford, Cambridge, medicine, dentistry, or veterinary science, you have until 18:00 UK time in late January 2027 to submit your application.
+UCAS shifts the exact day slightly each cycle (recent years have fallen in the last week of January), so confirm the precise date in your UCAS Hub.

 Applications received by this deadline are given equal consideration.
-This is an important point: applying on 29 January is not disadvantaged compared with applying in October or November, because universities begin reviewing applications in batches, and all applications received by the deadline are considered together.
+This is an important point: applying at the January deadline is not disadvantaged compared with applying in October or November, because universities begin reviewing applications in batches, and all applications received by the deadline are considered together.

 However, equal consideration applies to the timing of the application, not to the quality of the personal statement.
 A statement submitted at the deadline is reviewed on exactly the same terms as one submitted two months earlier.
 There is no benefit to submitting early unless you are applying under the October deadline.

-After 29 January 2026 — Late Applications and Clearing
+After the January Deadline — Late Applications and Clearing

-Applications submitted after 29 January 2026 are still accepted by UCAS and forwarded to universities, but universities are not obligated to consider them.
+Applications submitted after the January 2027 deadline are still accepted by UCAS and forwarded to universities, but universities are not obligated to consider them.
 Some universities do consider late applications — particularly those with lower competition for places — but the most selective courses at the most popular universities will typically not.

 If you miss the January deadline: